R Basic

 How to Create an Empty Vector and Append Values in R

-R vectors are atomic, which means they have homogeneous data types.
-They are contiguous in the memory.
+R vectors are atomic, meaning they contain homogeneous data types.
+They are contiguous in memory.

 Here are some of the best approaches for vector initialization and appending values in the future: